Skip to main content

 The rank and count can be any number, but the result may be an empty list if the specified range contains no elements.

-Returns: Zero, one or a list of values, based on the return type.
+Zero, one or a list of values, based on the return type.
 The NONE return type will execute faster because no reply is constructed for the operation.
 The elements returned by other return types may not be in rank order.

 The returnTypes and context are described at the top of this page.

-INDEX is redundant for this operation.
+Note on return types: INDEX is redundant for this operation.

 Performance: The worst-case performance of removing elements by rank range is ๐“ž(M) for an ordered list that is stored in memory.
 An ordered list stored on SSD has a ๐“ž(N + M), where M is the element count of the range, and N is the element count of the list.
 An unordered list has a ๐“ž(R log N + N).
-See List Performance for the full worst-case performance analysis of the List API.
+See List performance for the full worst-case performance analysis of the List API.

-Code Samples
+Code Samplesโ€‹

 Removes all the elements in the list matching value.
 The INVERTED flag may be used to remove the elements not matching the specified value.

-Returns: Zero, one or a list of values, based on the return type.
+Zero, one or a list of values, based on the return type.
 The NONE return type will execute faster because no reply is constructed for the operation.
 The elements returned by other return types may not be in index order.

 The returnTypes and context are described at the top of this page.

-Order: Whether the list is unordered or ordered, remove_all_by_value will return the same elements, based on the ordering rules.
+Order: Whether the list is unordered or ordered, removeByValue will return the same elements, based on the ordering rules.
 The performance of 'by value' operations is better on an ordered list than an unordered one.

 Performance: The worst-case performance of removing elements by value is ๐“ž(log N + M) for an ordered list that is stored in memory, ๐“ž(log N + N) for an ordered list stored on SSD, and ๐“ž(N + M) for an unordered list, where M is the number of items in the parameter list and N is the number of items already in the list.
-See List Performance for the full worst-case performance analysis of the List API.
+See List performance for the full worst-case performance analysis of the List API.

-Trivial Example
+Trivial Exampleโ€‹

 key,

-Code Samples
+Code Samplesโ€‹

 See the examples above, or follow any of these language-specific links for detailed code examples for the operation.

-Returns: Zero, one or a list of values, based on the return type.
+Zero, one or a list of values, based on the return type.
 The NONE return type will execute faster because no reply is constructed for the operation.
 The elements returned by other return types may not be in index order.

 The returnTypes and context are described at the top of this page.

-Order: Whether the list is unordered or ordered, remove_all_by_value_list will return the same elements, based on the ordering rules.
+Order: Whether the list is unordered or ordered, removeByValue will return the same elements, based on the ordering rules.
 The performance of 'by value' operations is better on an ordered list than an unordered one.

-Trivial Example
+Trivial Exampleโ€‹

 key,

-Code Samples
+Code Samplesโ€‹

 See the examples above, or follow any of these language-specific links for detailed code examples for the operation.